Become Career Ready through Work Experiences (On and Off-Campus)

 Sometimes students need to work full- or part-time while they are going to school and might not have the time to do an internship or co-op.
 Don’t worry, you are still enhancing the NACE competencies while working either on- or off- campus.
 Even if this job isn’t in your field or you don’t particularly enjoy the work; work hard and reap the benefits

-Examples of how students have developed their competencies during work experiences:
+Examples of how students have developed or enhanced their competencies during work experiences:

 - Nicole, a Junior majoring in Economics, developed her competencies in critical thinking and communication by securing a summer internship with a corporation that offered both on the job experiences and special training programs for interns in these areas.